pivotal/docs-tap/cli-plugins/apps/command-reference/commands-details/csc-get.hbs.md

 # Tanzu Apps Cluster Supply Chain Get

-`tanzu apps cluster-supply-chain get` command is used to get a detailed information of the cluster supply chain
+The `tanzu apps cluster-supply-chain get` command gets detailed information of the cluster supply chain.

 ## Default view

-The default view of `get` command shows the status of the supply chain, and the selectors that a workload must match so it's taken by that workload
+The default view of `get` command shows the status of the supply chain, and the selectors that a workload must match so it's taken by that workload.

 For example: